 You may be able to work while you are studying - it depends on the visa/leave to remain you hold.
 Your visa or residence permit should state whether you have permission to work and the number of hours you can work during term time.

-If you have a Tier 4 or Student visa for the University of Brighton to study a degree course you can work 20 hours a week during term time, and full-time outside of term time and once you have completed your course.
-If you have a Tier 4 visa for a below degree level course (including a pre-sessional course) you will only be able to work for 10 hours a week during term time.
-Those here as Student Visitors are not permitted to work at all, even if the work is unpaid.
+If you have a Student visa for the University of Brighton to study a degree course you can work 20 hours a week during term time, and full-time outside of term time and once you have completed your course.
+If you have a Student visa for a below degree level course (including a pre-sessional course) you will only be able to work for 10 hours a week during term time.
+Those here as short-term students are not permitted to work at all, even if the work is unpaid.

 Working in breach of your visa conditions (eg over 10 or 20 hours a week or working at all while here as a visitor) is a criminal offence which can lead to a fine and imprisonment and can lead to removal from the UK.